Hackers Can Use Sound Waves To Crack Your Smartphones, Scientists Suggest

-The current study was based on an earlier research which showed how drones can be controlled by music.
-He also stated that the previous study showed denial service attacks were used to control accelerometers.
+The current study is based on an earlier research which showed how drones can be controlled by music.
+Fu also stated the previous study showed denial service attacks that were used to control accelerometers.

 What Was The Flaw?

-The flaw that allowed a device to be hacked simply with the use of sound waves tied into security challenges.
-The team discovered that over 20 commercial brands from five chipset companies that were tested, show the challenges that have arisen as bots and smarthome devices are being operated worldwide.
+The flaw that allowed a device to be hacked simply with the use of sound waves was tied into security challenges.
+The team discovered that more than half of 20 commercial brands from five chipset companies they had tested show challenges that have arisen as bots and smarthome devices are being operated worldwide.

-The researchers able to extract information from nearly 75 percent of the devices.
-They were able to control the productivity of about 65 percent of the tested devices.
+The researchers were able to extract information from nearly 75 percent of the devices as well as control the productivity of about 65 percent of the tested devices.

 Fu also said that the Department of Homeland Security has decided to issue a security advisory alert against the chips manufactured by the companies that were tested by the researchers.

 This paper will be presented next month in Paris at the IEEE European Symposium on Security and Privacy.